 Full Professors have the responsibility to serve as role models in the classroom.
 Therefore, candidates seeking promotion to the rank of Full Professor must provide evidence of exemplary teaching.
-Candidates demonstrate a continual progression and maturity in their teaching by showing that their instructional contributions are significant and multifaceted and have developed to a high level which has been continuous since the last promotion or initial appointment, whichever occurred last.
-Candidates must provide a variety of significant evidence that documents exemplary teaching (see Appendix 1), and meets all instructional expectations that have been established in the Faculty Guide.
+Candidates demonstrate a continual progression and maturity in their teaching by showing that their instructional contributions are significant and multifaceted and have developed to a high level that has been continuous since the last promotion or initial appointment, whichever occurred last.
+Candidates must provide a variety of significant evidence that documents exemplary teaching (see P & T Appendix 1), and meets all instructional expectations that have been established in the UCM Promotion and Tenure Policies.

 The evaluation of teaching effectiveness for promotion and/or tenure requires objective evaluation of the data available and the application of professional judgment.
-Individuals involved in the evaluation process should consider available information which includes: (1) documented evaluations of the candidate by peers, the Department Chair, and students; (2) other documentation included in the dossier; and (3) any reliable information available through other sources.
-Therefore, the following items should be considered in evaluation of teaching performance.
+Individuals involved in the evaluation process should consider available information which includes: (1) documented evaluations of the candidate by peers, the school/division Chair, and students; (2) other documentation included in the dossier; and (3) any reliable information available through other sources.
+Therefore, the following items must be considered in evaluation of teaching performance.